Redesign a Home Office to Work for You

 After painting, we begin reintroducing items to the room, starting with the desk and other furniture, such as bookcases and chairs.
 Just like with the wall color, use your imagination with furnishings.
 For example, try a bright or patterned upholstery for your desk chair.
 Bring in a vase or pot with flowers to add some color punch.
 Add a decorative wall clock and framed pictures of family or favorite vacations, or other inspirational art.

-Also consider how to bring your personality into the space.
+Also consider how to bring your personality into the home office space.
 For example, I designed an office for a photographer that included a collection of old-fashioned cameras for visual appeal.
 If you have limited wall space, perhaps just adding your initial or painting a favorite saying on a wall would make the office feel more “yours.”